 Penuel, W. R., Fishman, B. J., Gallagher, L. P., Korbak, C., & Lopez-Prado, B. (2008).
 Is alignment enough?
 Investigating the effects of state policies and professional development on science curriculum implementation.
 Science Education.

-Penuel, W. R., Riel, M., Joshi, A., & Frank, K. A. (in press).
+Penuel, W. R., Riel, M., Joshi, A., & Frank, K. A. (2010).
 The alignment of the informal and formal organizational supports for reform: Implications for improving teaching in schools.
 Educational Administration Quarterly.

 Preston, A. R., Bornstein, A. M., Hutchinson, J. B., Gaare, M. E., Glover, G. H., & Wagner, A. D. (2009).
 High-resolution fMRI of content-sensitive subsequent memory responses in human medial temporal lobe.
 Journal of Cognitive Neuroscience, 22, 156-173.